 - The combined databases from CCSSE and the National Survey of Student Engagement (NSSE), which surveys students at four-year colleges and universities, eventually will provide important insights about the higher education system within states and nationally.

 CCSSE was established in 2001 as a project of the Community College Leadership Program at The University of Texas at Austin.
 Major grants from the Houston Endowment, the Lumina Foundation for Education, the MetLife Foundation, and The Pew Charitable Trusts have supported the work.

 CCSSE works in partnership with NSSE, a survey that focuses on four-year colleges and universities.
 Established in 1998, NSSE is directed by Alexander McCormick and headquartered at Indiana University in the Center for Postsecondary Research and Planning.
 The NSSE survey, administered to first-year and senior students in four-year institutions, emerged in response to concerns about quality in American undergraduate education and about the lack of emphasis on student learning in the major (and highly visible) college rankings in the United States.

 From the beginning, though, there was a recognized need for a student engagement survey specifically designed for community and technical colleges.
 Thus, CCSSE was launched in 2001, with the intention of producing new information about community college quality and performance that would provide value to institutions in their efforts to improve student learning and retention, while also providing policymakers and the public with more appropriate ways to view the quality of undergraduate education.

-CCSSE is led and staffed by a team headquartered in the Community College Leadership Program at The University of Texas at Austin.
+CCSSE is led and staffed by a team headquartered in the Program for Higher Education Leadership at The University of Texas at Austin.
 In addition, there are two national advisory groups.
 The National Advisory Board is chaired by Peter Ewell, vice president at the National Center for Higher Education Management Systems.
 Members include representatives from key partner organizations, five community college presidents, and two state directors of community colleges.